hyra-io/Discord-Webhook-Proxy/readme.md

 When running, a landing page (powered by EJS) will be served at `http://localhost:7053/`.

+## Monitoring
+This comes bundled with a monitoring system to allow you to monitor requests sent to your API.
+All you have to do is include your own `MONITOR_SECRET` in the .env file.

 ## Secrets
 We store secrets in a `.env` file stored in the root directory of the project - you can't see this file because it's in our `.gitignore`.